How Does Crypto Lending Work? Understanding the Crypto Lending Market

 Cabital has no preconditions, so it’s easy to try out our Fixed and Flexible Savings plans.
-To see how it works, all you have to do is to invest a small sum of USDT into Cabital’s 7 Day Fixed Savings plan and watch your money grow at 6% APY.
+To see how it works, all you have to do is to invest a small sum of USDT into Cabital’s 7 Day Fixed Savings plan and watch your money grow.

 This article has been prepared by Cabital Fintech (LT) UAB (the “Company”) and is general background information about some of the Company’s activities at the date of this presentation.